 __vnOz0 and __vnOz1

-- Cannot be opted out of, but sites can opt not to use the Who's Online addon or widget.
+- Users cannot opt out of this cookie, but sites can opt not to use the Who's Online addon or widget.

 __vnf

-- This the Troll Management cookie.
-It is not anonymous and persists after logout.
-It's not used by anything except the Troll Management addon.
+- This cookie is used only for the Troll Management addon.
+It is not anonymous, and persists after a user logs out.
 It is only initially assigned when users log in and does not apply to users who remain guests.

-- This is a randomly-generated ID we use to "fingerprint" users to determine if one user is utilizing multiple accounts on a community.
+- This is a randomly-generated ID we use to "fingerprint" users to determine if someone is using multiple accounts.
 It is not derived from any PII.

-- Cannot be opted out of, but sites can disable the Troll Management addon.
+- Users cannot opt out of this cookie, but sites can disable the Troll Management addon.

 vf-%-sid